DETAILED ACTION

 Limitations of the opaque pouch and catheter being arranged “such that during withdrawal of the catheter from the opaque pouch, the distal end of the catheter is withdrawn from the opaque pouch before the proximal end, the proximal end of the catheter passes through the catheter, and the distal end of the catheter does not pass through the channel”, and the fluid reservoir is “configured to release fluid into the opaque pouch to form a pool of fluid in the channel” are considered functional language as the interaction region and opening depend only on how the device is used (i.e. opened).
 While features of an apparatus may be recited either structurally or functionally, claims directed to an apparatus must be distinguished from the prior art in terms of structure rather than function, because apparatus claims cover what a device is, not what a device does.
 See MPEP 2144.
 Thus, if a prior art structure is capable of performing the intended use as recited the claim, then it meets the claim.
 In the instant case, catheter assembly of Conway and Eriksson has all the structure as claimed.
 As such, it is capable of performing of being used as claimed (i.e. it is capable of being used such that during withdrawal of the catheter from the opaque pouch, the distal end of the is withdrawn from the opaque pouch before the proximal end, and proximal end of the catheter passes through the channel, but the distal end does not pass through the channel, and the fluid released form the fluid reservoir is configured to form a pool in the channel).

-The combination of Conway and Eriksson still do not explicitly teach the pool of fluid corresponds to a channel fill level of at least 90% of the volume of the channel.
+The combination of Conway, Horowitz, and Eriksson still does not explicitly teach the window having an area less than 25% of an area of the one of the opaque walls or the pool of fluid corresponds to a channel fill level of at least 90% of the volume of the channel.

-However, it would have been obvious to one having ordinary skill in the art before the effective filing date of the claimed invention to cause the reservoir of Conway and Eriksson to have a volume sufficient to fill at least 90% the volume of the channel or more since it has been held that “where the only difference between the prior art and the claims was a recitation of relative dimensions of the claimed device and a device having the claimed relative dimensions would not perform differently than the prior art device, the claimed device was not patentably distinct from the prior art device” Gardner v.
+However, it would have been obvious to one having ordinary skill in the art before the effective filing date of the claimed invention to cause the reservoir of Conway, Horowitz, and Eriksson to have window being less than 25% the area of the total area corresponding to the opaque wall since it has been held that, and to have a volume sufficient to fill at least 90% the volume of the channel or more since it has been held that “where the only difference between the prior art and the claims was a recitation of relative dimensions of the claimed device and a device having the claimed relative dimensions would not perform differently than the prior art device, the claimed device was not patentably distinct from the prior art device” Gardner v.
 TEC Syst., Inc., 725 F.2d 1338, 220 USPQ 777 (Fed.
 Cir.
 1984), cert. denied, 469 U.S. 830, 225 SPQ 232 (1984).
-In the instant case, the device of Conway and Eriksson would not operate differently with the claimed relative volumes between the reservoir fluid (and released fluid pool) and channel.
-Further, applicant places no criticality on the relative volumes as claimed (Page 4, lines 19-24 merely describe this feature as preferable and provides a wide range of values).
+In the instant case, the device of Conway, Horowitz, and Eriksson would not operate differently with the claimed relative volumes between the reservoir fluid (and released fluid pool) and channel.
+Further, applicant places no criticality on the relative volumes as claimed (Page 17, lines 5-6 describe a number of suitable total areas that the window “may” comprise; Page 4, lines 19-24 merely describe the fill percentage as preferable and provides a wide range of values).

 Regarding claim 10, the combination of Conway and Eriksson do not explicitly teach the pouch comprising an interaction region configured to create an opening in or near an upper edge of the peripheral seal.